HP3-16/machine-learning-1/README.md

 # Machine Learning

-Learing to use Github as well
+Learing to use Github as well.
+In this we shall use the Neural Networks extensively